elainechan/graduation/README.md

-# analysis for graduation data written in Re
+# analysis for graduation data written in R